 Historically, BancFirst has more liquidity than its peers do.
 This liquidity positions BancFirst to respond to increased loan demand and other requirements for funds, or to decreases in funding sources.
 The liquidity of BancFirst Corporation, however, is dependent upon dividend payments from BancFirst and its ability to obtain financing.
 Banking regulations limit bank dividends based upon net earnings retained by BancFirst and minimum capital requirements.
 Dividends in excess of these limits require regulatory approval.
-At January 1, 2022, BancFirst had approximately \$153.3 million of equity available for dividends to BancFirst Corporation without regulatory approval.
-During 2021, BancFirst declared four common stock dividends totaling \$48.5 million and two preferred stock dividends totaling \$1.9 million.
-While Pegasus Bank had net income of \$6.6 million in 2021, the Company intends to provide additional capital to increase Pegasus Bank's ability to approve larger loans and allow Pegasus Bank to continue to grow their assets.
+At January 1, 2023, BancFirst had approximately \$185.1 million of equity available for dividends to BancFirst Corporation without regulatory approval.
+During 2022, BancFirst declared four common stock dividends totaling \$54.4 million, two preferred stock dividends totaling \$1.9 million and two special dividends totaling \$30.8 million.
+There are no near term plans for Pegasus or Worthington to pay dividends to BancFirst Corporation.